Abdullah3553/wirelessbox/README.md

     * ![Charging Circuit Image](./images/battaryCharger.jpg)

   * **The Toggle Button**
-    * To controll the power of the bluetooth circuit
+    * To control the power of the bluetooth circuit
     * ![Toggle Button Image](./images/switch.jpg)

 # Circuit Design